GermanBluefox/ioBroker.db/SCHEMA.md

 * lc - a unix timestamp indicating the last change of the states actual value
 * (exipre - a integer value that can be used to set states that expire after a given number of seconds)

-Every state has to be represented by an object of the type state.
+Every state has to be represented by an object of the type state containing Meta-Data for the state. see below.

 ## Objects